Ergodicity of the geodesic flow for groups with a contracting element: Introduction

 However, it turns out that the space $SX$ is too large for our purpose.
 Assume for instance that the product $X = \H^2 \times \intval 01$ is endowed with the $L^1$-metric and $G$ is a group acting properly by isometries on $\H^2$ and trivially on $\intval 01$.
 For every $u \in \intval 01$, the ``layer'' $\H^2/ G \times \{u\} \subset SX/G$ is flow invariant.
-Thus if our measure can distinguish between these layers, one cannot expect to prove that the geodesic flow is ergodic.
+Thus if our measure gives positive mass to several layers, one cannot expect to prove that the geodesic flow is ergodic.
 Already the horoboundary $\partial X$ is not suitable for the $G$-invariant, conformal densities to behave nicely -- see the discussion in \cite{Coulon:2022tu}.
 Motivated by the analogy with Gromov hyperbolic spaces, one could be tempted to replace everywhere $\partial X$ by $\partial X\qsim$, where $\sim$ is the equivalence relation identifying two cocycles $c_1, c_2 \in \partial X$ whenever $\norm[\infty]{c_1 -c_2} < \infty$.
-However, as a topological space, the quotient $\partial X\qsim$ can be rather wild (it does not have to be Hausdorff for instance).
+Indeed, in this situation $\partial X \qsim$ is homeomorphic to the Gromov boundary of $X$.
+However, as a topological space, the quotient $\partial X\qsim$ can in general be rather wild (it does not have to be Hausdorff for instance).
 For this reason, we adopt a \emph{measurable} point of view.
 We denote by $\mathfrak B$ the Borel $\sigma$-algebra on $\bar X$ and by $\mathfrak B^+$ the sub-$\sigma$-algebra which consists of all Borel subsets which are saturated for the equivalence relation $\sim$.
 We think of the \emph{reduced horoboundary} as the measurable space $(\partial X, \mathfrak B^+)$.
 When restricted to $\mathfrak B^+$, $G$-invariant, conformal densities display many features which are typical from hyperbolic geometry, see Coulon \cite{Coulon:2022tu}.
 A similar phenomenon arises for the geodesic flow.
-More precisely we endow $SX$ with the $\sigma$-algebra $\mathfrak L^+$ which is the product of $ \mathfrak B^+ \otimes \mathfrak B^+$ and the Borel $\sigma$-algebra on $\R$, and then define $\mathfrak L_G^+$ as the collection of all $G$-invariant subsets in $\mathfrak L^+$.
+More precisely we endow $SX$ with a suitable $G$-invariant $\sigma$-algebra $\mathfrak L^+$ and then define $\mathfrak L_G^+$ as the collection of all $G$-invariant subsets in $\mathfrak L^+$.
 The dynamical system we are really interested in is the geodesic flow $(\phi_t)$ acting on $(SX, \mathfrak L_G^+, m_G)$.

 \paragraph{The Hopf-Tsuji-Sullivan dichotomy.} We are now in a position to state our main result.
 Recall that the \emph{Poincaré series} of the group $G$ is